laanp/Icarus_Mods_Separated/laanp-PetesMiningKit_Readme.md

 ## Known Bugs/Issues/Notes - As of this current release.
 ### "Pete's Mining Kit"
-For some reason there is a "Komodo Bite" modifier state showing, when you hover over the "Pete's Ore Extractor" and "Pete's Ice Borer" with your mouse cursor.
+For some reason there is a "Komodo Bite" modifier state showing, when you hover over the "Pete's Ice Borer" with your mouse cursor.
 This does not affect the player, and can be ignored.
-All drills will function at higher speeds.
+All drills should function at higher speeds.

 ## Installation Details